 One of the few solo artists from Italy during the era, Sicilian Franco Battiato was first heard as a beat singer in the '60s, as were many Italians of his generation.
 He then signed to Bla Bla records with Osage Tribe, defecting however for a solo career after just one single.
 His debut solo record, Fetus, with a cover to match, was released in 1972.
 Primarily an acoustic affair, Battiato's songs were for the most part simple and almost folksy in structure, albeit with a keen ear for melody.
 It's the production however that was truly innovative; Battiato used the studio to great effect, layering vocals, guitars, synthesizers, and just about anything else he could find to create something very original.
 He continues in this direction on Pollution.
 The album saw release in late 1972, concurrent with the deployment of a giant magnetic stroboscope in Imola used to study the effects of the internal combustion engine.
 Again it's a unique pastiche, but now much closer to Italian progressive rock, due to the instrumentation employed on the record.
 "Il Silenzio Del Rumore" begins with Battiato reciting something or another over a classical music tape, before diving into a hard-driving prog rock workout.
 The production again sets it apart; Battiato uses synthesizer like few others, raw and unsubtle, riding up high in the mix.
 The fat Moog lines of "Areknames" carry the tune's infectious melody, sugar-coated with harmony, while propelled by its offbeat rhythm; "Beta" rides a stoner vibe.
 He returns to (more or less) typical song structure on "Plancton", while the contagious melody and vocal harmonies of the title track closes the album.
 The album is something of a classic, and one of the most original progressive albums to come out of Italy, where it reached the Top 10.

-After Colosseum's demise, John Hiseman retained bassist Mark Clarke for his next project, the considerably hard-rocking Tempest.
-Paul Williams provided vocals, although the ace in the hole was guitarist Allan Holdsworth.
-The guitarist had previously been in the group Igginbottom's Wrench who recorded an obscure (and unexciting) album for Deram in 1969.
-The opener "Gorgon" reveals Williams as a strong but not necessarily original voice: the track owes more than a passing reference to Jimi Hendrix, and in more ways than one.
-However, Holdsworth's "Up and On" is more interesting, allowing the guitarist's distinctive technique to shine.
-Clarke handles all the vocals for his "Grey and Black", with Williams switching to keyboards.
-"Strangeher" is straight out rock and unimpressive, but the album's closing number, "Upon Tomorrow", is the highlight.
-Written with Dave Clempson, the angle is much more progressive.
-Clarke and Hiseman are a powerful rhythm section, but unfortunately the material doesn't live up to the promise.
-Tempest recorded a follow-up album, Living in Fear, but by that time Holdsworth had departed for Soft Machine.
-Ollie Halsall, who would later work extensively with Kevin Ayers, brought a differently -influenced but similarly electric guitar to the band.
-He had previously worked with Mike Patto in both Timebox and Patto.
-However, success never found Tempest and a year later Hiseman had put together a new band, christening them Colosseum II.
-Featuring the talents of bassist Neil Murray and guitarist Gary Moore, and veering away from heavy rock, they would record a trio of albums, all remarkably unremarkable.
+After Colosseum’s demise following their US tour in 1971, drummer John Hiseman retained bassist Mark Clarke for his next project, the considerably hard-rocking Tempest.
+With Paul Williams providing lead vocals, the ace in the hole was guitarist Allan Holdsworth, previously in Igginbottom’s Wrench, a band that recorded an obscure (and unexciting) album for Deram in 1969, and who had just recorded Ian Carr’s Belladonna album.
+Tempest's opener “Gorgon” reveals the band's heavy mix of blues and rock.
+Williams has a strong but not necessarily original voice: the track owes more than a passing reference to Jimi Hendrix, in more ways than one.
+However, Holdsworth’s “Up And On” is more interesting, allowing the guitarist’s distinctive technique to shine.
+Clarke handles all the vocals for his “Grey and Black”, with Williams switching to keyboards.
+“Strangeher” is a straight-up swinger, with some impressive guitar from Holdsworth, but the album’s closing number, “Upon Tomorrow”, is the highlight.
+Written with David Clempson, the angle is much more progressive.
+Clarke and Hiseman are undoubtedly a powerful rhythm section, but unfortunately the material doesn’t always live up to the promise.
+Not to be missed however is a session for BBC Radio One's Pop Spectacular from June 1973, virtual legato slugfest between Holdsworth and second guitarist Ollie Halsall, who joined Tempest the day before!
+Minus Williams, the trio of Hiseman, Clarke and Halsall would perform at 1973’s Reading festival, opening for Genesis.
+Holdsworth went on to join drummer Tony Williams, first in the legendary band Wildlife (sic) with Jack Bruce, and then to the New Lifetime proper in 1975.
+He would later play with Soft Machine, before joining Bruford.

 Rick Wakeman drew a solo contract with A&M Records while he was a member of The Strawbs, and while things were taking off with Yes, he found both time and inspiration for his debut solo record in a paperback book, "The Private Life of Henry VIII".
 It's with no surprise then to find every track on Six Wives of Henry VIII dedicated to each of the infamous King's wives.
 Musically speaking, Wakeman's solo career had precious little to do with Yes; he composed very little for that band (though certainly helped with arrangements).
 The album does however build on what Wakeman first presented on his solo track, "Cans & Brahms", from Yes' Fragile album.
 That of course, was Wakeman the performer.
 In fact, the album's lead track, "Catherine of Aragon" was originally slotted for Yes, under the aegis of "Handle With Care".
 In early 1972, Wakeman reworked the track, which features Chris Squire, Bill Bruford and Steve Howe.
 It's perhaps the most memorable piece on the album; yet after the choral break, it quickly becomes ineffectual.
 And therein lays the album's weakness: Wakeman's technique is nothing short of fantastic, but as often is the case, technique can only bring a record so far.
 The instrumental dexterity on "Anne Of Cleves" and ornate arrangements of "Catherine Parr" approach Yes-glory, but "Catherine Howard" suffers from too many ideas and little holding them altogether.
 All told, Wakeman's live solo segment with Yes, "Excerpts From The Six Wives of Henry VIII", (appearing on the triple- album yessongs) accomplishes the same effect as the entire album, yet in less than seven minutes!
 That said the album was a huge success, earning him gold records on both sides of the Atlantic.
 In the UK it would reach No. 7, while in the US, it would settle at No. 30.